CBD oil for cats

 What should one pay attention to when buying CBD oil for cats?

-THC content: Strict zero tolerance for cats
+THC content: Strict zero tolerance in cats

 - Cats cannot tolerate THC – even the smallest amounts can trigger poisoning symptoms.